Pietro Torretta: First Mafia War

-Torretta was one of the protagonist of the First Mafia War.
+Torretta was one of the protagonists of the First Mafia War.
 He sided with the La Barbera brothers against a rival group headed by Salvatore Greco "Ciaschiteddu".
 When Angelo La Barbera was shot and arrested in Milan in May 1963, both Torretta and Buscetta considered themselves to be the successors of Angelo La Barbera.
 Torretta proposed himself as the capo of Palermo Centro and Buscetta as his deputy.
-However, the Greco’s thought Buscetta in particular a dangerous man to promote.
+However, the Grecos thought Buscetta in particular was a dangerous man to promote.
 The dispute gradually re-ignited hostilities between Torretta, Buscetta and the Grecos.
 Torretta and Buscetta acted first by ambushing two of their enemies in Torretta’s house.

 On June 30, 1963, a car bomb in Ciaculli killed seven police and military officers sent to defuse it after an anonymous phone call.
 The outrage over the Ciaculli massacre changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-Mafia efforts by the state in post-war Italy.
-The Sicilian Mafia Commission was dissolved and of those Mafiosi who had escaped arrest many went abroad.
+The Sicilian Mafia Commission was dissolved, and of those Mafiosi who had escaped arrest many went abroad.
 Torretta was suspected of being the man behind the bomb attack, but it was eventually found to be Michele Cavataio.

 Arrest and conviction

-On February 9, 1964, Torretta was arrested.
+On 9 February 1964, Torretta was arrested.
 He was one of the main defendants in the indictment concerning the Mafia war which bore his name (Pietro Torretta + 121 indictment by investigative magistrate Cesare Terranova) in May 1965.
 Attributed to him were 14 killings, either ordered or personally executed.
 Among these were the victims of the Ciaculli massacre.

 He was one of the few Mafiosi who received a heavy sentence at the Trial of the 114 against the Mafia in Catanzaro in December 1968.
 He was sentenced to 27 years.
 Pending appeal, he was released on a US$ 1,400 bail and under the condition he was forced to live in exile in Cittadella, a northern Italian town.

-Banished from Sicily, Torretta died on October 3, 1975, of kidney failure on the island Asinara.
+Banished from Sicily, Torretta died on 3 October 1975, of kidney failure on the island Asinara.
 He was a stereotype of the gangster-mafioso of the 1960s.
 Men like Torretta, Angelo La Barbera, Rosario Mancino and Tommaso Buscetta among others were vague and doubtful figures, disorganized in their lives and their activities typifying a moment of transition and crisis in Cosa Nostra.